 My journey from Nepal to India

 Accounting was an optional subject for my Board exams (class 10 exams are known as board exams).
-However, the Vice Principal used to teach Accounts and hence every student had to compulsorily take Accounting subject from class 8th onwards.

-I vividly remember to this day, after explaining to us the Golden Rules of Accounting, our teacher asked the class a journal entry and I was the only one who got it right.
+I vividly remember to this day, after explaining to us the Golden Rules of Accounting, our teacher asked the entire class a journal entry and I was the only one who got it right.
 It is another story that I got the second entry wrong :).

 After our internal exams and before the final examination of class 12, I along with my friends met our Accounts professor.